These key questions remain unanswered in the Ralph Yarl shooting

 "We need to address that in our culture.
 There seems to be an animosity or violence associated with just Blackness alone."

-Mr Lester is due to appear in court and respond to the charges on Wednesday 19 April.
+Mr Lester appeared in court for the first time on Wednesday for his arraignment.

+He pleaded not guilty to the two felonies and was released on bond.
+His next court appearance is scheduled for 1 June.

 Why did it take so long to charge and arrest Lester?